sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 #### 3.4.
 Start the Docker Container

-From the folder containing the `docker-compose.volunteer.yml` file run the following command to launch your node:
+From the folder containing the `docker-compose.volunteer.yml` file, run the following command to launch your node:

 ```bash
 docker compose -f docker-compose.volunteer.yml up -d